How To Replace Subaru Timing Belt

 6) Turn the crankshaft using either the crankshaft bolt or the ICP crankshaft Socket, and align the alignment marks on crankshaft sprocket, intake camshaft sprocket (LH), exhaust camshaft sprocket (LH), intake camshaft sprocket (RH) and exhaust camshaft sprocket (RH) with notches of timing belt cover and cylinder block.
 Once you have it timed up, before removing the timing belt, you can use the ICP Camshaft Locking Tool to lock the camshafts in place, this makes it much easier as the LH bank of cylinders are on the valve spring compression, so once the timing belt is removed the camshaft pulleys will move if our tool isn’t used.

-7) Remove Idler A, the bottom smooth plain idler bearing
+7) Remove the bottom smooth plain idler bearing

 8) Remove Timing Belt

-11) Remove Idler No.2, the toothed idler bolted to the water pump
+11) Remove the toothed idler bolted to the water pump

 12) Remove the automatic belt tensioner adjuster

-15) Install New Idler A (Bottom Smooth plain idler) Do not tighten up yet, screw bolt in 5 threads, This helps get the timing on all the pulleys
+15) Install New bottom smooth idler Do not tighten up yet, screw the bolt in 5 threads.
+This helps get the timing belt on all the pulleys

 18) Install New Timing Belt.
 All our timing belts come with timing marks printed on the belt to help with fitment.
 If you are fitting a belt without timing marks, please see the diagram below for the teeth count between timing marks.